Carniverous19/helium-DIY-middleman/README.md

 # helium-DIY-middleman
-Code here acts as a middleman between LoRa gateways running Semtech packet forwarders and servers ingesting packet forwarder data
+Code here acts as a middleman between LoRa gateways running Semtech packet forwarders and servers ingesting packet forwarder data.
+You would run this code instead of directly pointing gateways to miners for a few possible reasons:

+- You want to send data from one gateway to multiple on-chain miners to potentially increase earnings by increasing witnessing and potential selection for "next hop" in PoC
+- You have multiple DIY gateways but only a single on-chain DIY miner (in alpha program).  you can route data from all of your gateways to your single miner increasing the ability to receive data, challenges, etc.
+- You have a gateway not located where its location is asserted and you want to modify received metadata to avoid PoCv9/v10 thresholds.
+- Any combination of the above.

+To test / demo the capability I currently have 3 gateways (RAK2245, RAK2247 and RAK2287) all sharing data with six miners.
+One gateway has a 8dBi omni on the east side of my building near the roofline, this is used for receive and transmit.
+One gateway has a 16dBi yagi for long reach and is receive only.
+One gateway has an 11dBi panel antenna facing out a window on the west side of my building to receive from gateways the omni cannot hear due to building obstruction.

 ## Installation Instructions
 Clone this repository.
 Note daily, maybe breaking changes may be pushed to master at any time.
 Some functional versions may be tagged and you may want to pull those